han722s/Camagru/README.md

  https://github.com/sprintcube/docker-compose-lamp

  ## Installation
- Clone this repository on your local computer and switch to branch `7.1.x`.
-Run the `docker-compose up -d`.
+ Clone this repository on your local computer and Run the `docker-compose up -d`.
+ You can access website by visiting `http://localhost/`.
+  Register and have fun !!